EmilianoRivasMX/ToDo_App/README.md

 # To-Do App 📝

-Don´t forget anything with this simple app for write you To-Dos.
+Don´t forget anything with this simple app to write you To-Dos.
 I made this project to practice some basic concepts of javascript, like arrow functions, OOP and localstorage.

 You can see the demo on https://emilianorivasmx.github.io/ToDo_App/